-- · Healthy Sunshine Coast all abilities classes. - All Access Day at the Beach event held annually. - Companion Card accepted at major Council venues and events. - Beach Clean Up program is working towards becoming all abilities friendly. - Mindful Art Program held at Caloundra Regional Gallery for people with dementia and their carers.
+- Healthy Sunshine Coast all abilities classes. - · All Access Day at the Beach event held annually. - · Companion Card accepted at major Council venues and events. - Beach Clean Up program is working towards becoming all abilities friendly. - Mindful Art Program held at Caloundra Regional Gallery for people with dementia and their carers.

-Action 4.1 Promote existing guidelines for holding inclusive events, activities and programs for people with visible and invisible disability.

-Action 4.2 Embed minimum inclusion standards into Council's permitting processes for events.

-Action 4.3 Raise awareness of disability inclusion initiatives and services amongst business and event organisers.

-Action 4.4 Include a quiet or sensory space at all major Council event venues and events e.g., Caloundra Music Festival, New Years Eve, Australia Day.

-Action 4.5 Engage an Auslan interpreter for formal Council events, such as announcements, presentations and ceremonies e.g., citizenship ceremonies, media events, disaster management presentations.

-Action 4.6 Investigate and install hearing augmentation systems / voice to text technology (or other system) at all major Council venues and events.

-Action 4.7 Develop a communication campaign toolkit to improve inclusion and participation for people with disability in community, cultural and sporting groups.

-where I wanted to

-sit gave me the

-opportunity to design

-my own experience.

-In that moment, I was

-listening to the music,

-having fun, and all the

-other people around me

-were doing the same...

-Belinda's Story
+- 4.1 Promote existing guidelines for holding inclusive events, activities and programs for people with visible and invisible disability. - 4.2 Embed minimum inclusion standards into Council's permitting processes for events. - 4.3 Raise awareness of disability inclusion initiatives and services amongst business and event organisers. - 4.4 Include a quiet or sensory space at all major Council event venues and events e.g., Caloundra Music Festival, New Years Eve, Australia Day. - 4.5 Engage an Auslan interpreter for formal Council events, such as announcements, presentations and ceremonies e.g., citizenship ceremonies, media events, disaster management presentations. - 4.6 Investigate and install hearing augmentation systems / voice to text technology (or other system) at all major Council venues and events. - 4.7 Develop a communication campaign toolkit to improve inclusion and participation for people with disability in community, cultural and sporting groups.

-about Events and Programs
+Belinda's Story about Events and Programs

-'Attending concerts and experiencing live music is something I thoroughly enjoy.
+"Attending concerts and experiencing live music is something I thoroughly enjoy.
 As an avid concert goer, I have attended numerous live concerts, even traveling to other states to see some of my favourite performers.
-I have cerebral palsy which affects my mobility and I use an electric wheelchair to get around, which makes the accessibility of a concert or music event of the upmost importance.
+I have cerebral palsy which affects the mobility and I use an electric wheelchair to get around, which makes the accessibility of a concert or music event of the upmost importance.